Champei/code-2.0/README.md

 ## Usage Guide

-1. If you are a beginner, start with [TechSoC-25](https://github.com/YashBhamare123/TechSoC-25).
+1. If you are a beginner, start with [TechSoC-25](https://github.com/YashBhamare123/TechSoC-25) for setup and basic coding practice.
-2. Begin with **Competitive Programming**.
+2. Begin with **Competitive Programming** to strengthen logic and problem-solving skills.
 3. Select a domain of interest.
-4. Work through the files in order:
+4. Follow the domain structure:
-   - `fundamentals.md`
+   - `README.md` – overview and roadmap
-   - `resources.md`
+   - `RESOURCES.md` – learn core concepts and tools
-   - `problems.md`
+   - `PS.md` – solve problem statements/projects sequentially
-   - `advanced.md`
+   - Additional or advanced topics can be explored via extra markdown files
-5. Track and share progress with peers.
+5. Track and share your progress with peers, discuss approaches, and learn collaboratively.

 ---